Portland Neighborhoods Guide

 alt.portland guide - everything cool about Portland

-If you don't yet live in Portland,it can be quite a struggle trying to rent a place remotely.
-Keep in mind that first of all, most vacancies are based on 30-day move-out notices from the current tenants.
+If you don't yet live in Portland, it can be quite a struggle trying to rent a place remotely.
+Keep in mind that first of all, many vacancies are based on 30-day move-out notices from the current tenants.
 Also, many Portland apartments in the popular neighborhoods rely on walk-by traffic and "For Rent" signs.
 Many apartment buildings in the neighborhoods have a permanent "Apartment available" sign with a phone number hanging out front for people walking or biking by.
-You, from far away, don't have the advantage of seeing those, so online searching is your best bet.
+You, from far away, don't have the advantage of seeing those.
+Searching online may be the best you can do.

 Online Rental Resources

 Your best online source for rentals is Craigslist .
+There are separate sections for apartments/homes for rent and roommates.
+You can also post your own free "rental wanted" ad there and post what you are looking for; perhaps an agent or landlord will see it and offer up something.
 Beyond that, there's the classic route of newspaper classifieds.
-Try Oregonlive (The Oregonian) classifieds or Willamette Week, Portland's most popular free/alternative weekly paper.
+Try Oregonlive (The Oregonian - Portland's daily newspaper) classifieds or Willamette Week, Portland's most popular free/alternative weekly paper.

 Do your research about where you want to live, how much you want to pay, etc ahead of time.
 Do your homework!
-Here are some stategies for renting a place before you move to Portland:
+Here are possible strategies for renting a place before you move to Portland:

-• Find a place before you arrive.
+1. Find a place before you arrive.
 Kind of scary to rent a place sight unseen!
 Try to get some pictures at least.
-Again, keep the 30 day thing in mind, and consider the type of neighborhood you want.
-Use For Rent for suburbs or downtown and Pearl District high rises; use the other online sources for Portland's neighborhoods.
+Again, keep the 30 day notice thing in mind (and often notices are given around the 1st of the month), and consider the type of neighborhood you want to live in.
+Use For Rent for suburbs or downtown and Pearl District high rises; use the other online sources for Portland's urban neighborhoods.

 Can you start looking more than 30 days before you want to move in?
-Yes, but don't expect much.
+Yes, but don't expect a lot of specific availability.
 However, you can try answering ads on Craigslist for vacancies that would work IF the timing were right - and see if that landlord owns any other properties.
-If so, ask them to contact you if they have a vacancy in your timeframe.
+If so, ask them to contact you if they have a vacancy in your time frame.
 Just prepare concise information on what you want and where, what price, etc. and save them time.

 You can also post a free ad in the Craigslist Housing Wanted section.
 Nothing to lose in doing that!

-• Fly to Portland first, find a place before you actually move.
+2. Fly to Portland first, find a place before you actually move.
+Perhaps coming within 20-30 days out is the best strategy.
 You might be surprised how cheaply you can fly to Portland - check Southwest Airlines and others.
 Use Priceline.com or Hotwire.com for hotels.
-(Use BiddingForTravel.com and BetterBidding.com for guides on HOW to use Priceline and Hotwire!
+(Use BetterBidding.com for a guide on HOW to use Priceline and Hotwire!
 People post their successful Priceline and Hotwire results there, so you aren't totally blind using these services!)

 Although this strategy may cost you more, you get the benefit of being able to walk around Portland neighborhoods and SEE the places you can't find online, plus you don't have to rent them sight unseen!
 And if you add up the cost of a round-trip ticket and a few nights hotel or youth hostel, it might not cost as much as you fear.